vojtechruz/vojtechruzicka-blog/src/posts/java-enhanced-switch/index.md

 The original proposal in Java 13 was `break-with`, which would be the first hyphenated keyword in Java so far.
 But it was later replaced with `yield`.

 ## Future enhancements
-As part of the [JEP-325](https://openjdk.java.net/jeps/325) specification, there is also mentioned another improvement, which is not currently implemented (as of Java 12), but may be introduced in the future.
+As part of the [JEP-325](https://openjdk.java.net/jeps/325) specification, there is also mentioned another improvement, which is not currently implemented (as of Java 13), but may be introduced in the future.

 > As a target of opportunity, we may expand switch to support switching on primitive types (and their box types) that have previously been disallowed, such as float, double, and long.

 Currently, the switch allows input values only of types char, int, byte, short, their object wrappers (Character, Byte, Short, Integer) and String (since Java 7).

 ## Summary
-- In Java 12 enhanced switch is a preview feature, which needs to be explicitly enabled
+- In Java 13 enhanced switch is a preview feature, which needs to be explicitly enabled
-- In Java 13 enhanced switch is available as a regular feature
 - You can now use `case` for multiple values
 - In addition to the traditional switch statement, you can use switch expression, which returns a value
 - To return a value from a switch expression you can use: